Little long-tailed dunnart

 The Little long-tailed dunnart (Sminthopsis dolichura) is a dunnart that was, along with Gilbert's dunnart, described in 1984.
 The length from snout to tail is 15–20 cm of which head and body are 6.5–5 cm and tail 8.5–10.5 cm long.
 Hind foot size is 16–17 mm, the ear length is 17–19 mm and the weight is 10–20 g.

 Distribution and habitat

 There are two separate areas of habitation for this species, but no subspecies have been identified.
-The Western Australia distribution is in the northern Goldfield's and Geraldton hinterland, northwest coast, southwest coast and western plateau.
+The Western Australia distribution is in the northern Goldfields and Geraldton hinterland, northwest coast, southwest coast and western plateau.
 The South Australian area includes the coastal areas of the Great Australian Bight on the Nullarbor Plain, Eyre Peninsula west of Port Augusta.
 Habitat the species prefers include dry sclerophyll, forest, semi-arid woodlands, mallee, (tall, tall open and low open) shrublands and open heath vegetation.